cpq/bare-metal-programming-guide/README.md

 ## Minimal firmware

-Let's create a file `main.c`, and specify our boot function that initially does nothing (falls into infinite loop), and specify a vector table that contains 16 standard entries and 91 STM32 entries:
+Let's create a file `main.c`, and specify our boot function that initially does nothing (falls into infinite loop), and specify a vector table that contains 16 standard entries and 91 STM32 entries.
+In your editor of choice, create `main.c` file and copy/paste the following into `main.c` file:

 ```c
 // Startup code